penpen86/W251/HW03/README.md

 ## 2.- Create a Cloud Object Storage (S3 API).
 Via IBM cloud's webpage we can create a Cloud Storage Object.
 First we will have the credentials for the Object.
 Then we can create any bucket inside the server
-* Bucket name: face-images.
+* Bucket name: _face-app_.
 This bucket is set to public, so we can access it.

 ## 3.- Install Docker CE using the instructions on Lab2
 I've created a .sh script to do all the updating and installing (check **DockerCE.sh** as the files attached to the repo)